kozec/sc-controller/docs/actions.md

 If 'show_with_release' is set to true, menu is displayed only after button is released.

-'menu' can be either id of menu defined in same profile file, filename relative to `~/.config/scc/menus` directory or one of following special menus:
+'menu' can be either id of menu defined in same profile file or filename relative to `~/.config/scc/menus` directory.
-- `special:profiles` - lists all defined profiles

 # Modifiers: